lilab-bcb/cumulus/docs/scCloud.rst

 #. **plot**.
 This step is optional.
 In this step, **scCloud** could generate 6 types of figures based on the **cluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne**, **umap**, **fle** plots show the same t-SNE/UMAP/FLE (force-directed layout embedding) colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Third, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.
 Lastly, if input is CITE-Seq data, **citeseq_tsne** plots tSNEs based on epitope expression.

 In the following, we will first introduce global inputs and then introduce the WDL inputs and outputs for each step separately.
-But please note that you need to set inputs from all steps simultaneously in the FireCloud WDL.
+But please note that you need to set inputs from all steps simultaneously in the Terra WDL.

 Note that we will make the required inputs/outputs bold and all other inputs/outputs are optional.